-4474Thanks to a multi-year gift from the Knowlton Foundation, the facility which serves as home to Augustana's football and track & field programs is now known as the Austin E. Knowlton Outdoor Athletic Complex.
+Thanks to a multi-year gift from the Knowlton Foundation, the facility that serves as the home of Augustana's football and track & field programs is now known as the Austin E. Knowlton Outdoor Athletic Complex.

-The Austin E. Knowlton Outdoor Athletic Complex is named in honor of the late Ohio businessman and philanthropist Austin E. Knowlton, who founded the Knowlton Foundation and funded it throughout his lifetime and through a provision in his will.
-This is not the first time that Augustana has benefitted from the generosity of the Mr. Knowlton.
-Previous gifts from him include Knowlton's Ohio and Colorado homes, which were sold to fund the Austin E. Knowlton Memorial Scholarship and the Austin E. Knowlton Honors Program, both established in 2004.
-Those previous gifts came from Mr. Knowlton personally while this one comes from the Knowlton Foundation.
+This is not the first time Augustana has benefited from Mr. Knowlton's generosity.
+Previous gifts included his Ohio and Colorado homes, which were sold to establish the Austin E. Knowlton Memorial Scholarship and the Austin E. Knowlton Honors Program in 2004.
+Those earlier gifts came directly from Mr. Knowlton, while this gift was made through the Knowlton Foundation.

 Charles D. Lindberg Stadium

-Ken Anderson Academic All-America Club3359
+Ken Anderson Academic All-America Club

 Players' Plaza